Provenance Blockchain Price Reaches $0.0222 on Exchanges (HASH)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Provenance Blockchain launched on April 19th, 2021.
+Provenance Blockchain’s genesis date was April 19th, 2021.
 Provenance Blockchain’s total supply is 100,000,000,000 tokens.
 Provenance Blockchain’s official website is provenance.io.
+The official message board for Provenance Blockchain is medium.com/@provenanceblockchain.
 Provenance Blockchain’s official Twitter account is @provenancefdn and its Facebook page is accessible here.
-The official message board for Provenance Blockchain is medium.com/@provenanceblockchain.

 Buying and Selling Provenance Blockchain

-It is usually not presently possible to buy alternative cryptocurrencies such as Provenance Blockchain directly using U.S. dollars.
-Investors seeking to trade Provenance Blockchain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Provenance Blockchain using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Provenance Blockchain directly using US dollars.
+Investors seeking to trade Provenance Blockchain should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Provenance Blockchain using one of the aforementioned exchanges.

 Receive News & Updates for Provenance Blockchain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Provenance Blockchain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.